 On more than one occasion I have found myself sitting at the end of the couch with my laptop under a reading lamp in an otherwise dark room.
 It’s nearing midnight and my partner is already asleep in the next room, but I am here, unable to pull myself away from following the breadcrumbs left by my ancestors; sparse clues [some bigger than others] left on the long path of online ancestry sites and search engine results.
 I am awake well past my average bedtime, but I am utterly ignited by each and every piece I am unearthing.

 In a momentary pause in the quest for ancestral breadcrumbs, I feel the magic of the moment.
 As magic moments tend to be, it’s a sensation that feels undefinable with just one word.
-It’s a realization of how incredible this moment is: me — three, four, + more generations into the future — sitting in my dark living room in the middle of the night, scouring the internet armed with only a handful of names and birthdates, pining for insight into who my people were, where they came from, and how we’re connected to one another.
-I am in complete reverence of the notion of a descendant going back through time to know their people and their places, and I imagine for a moment what my ancestors might feel knowing that their great-great daughter — with whom they never shared a lifetime — yearns to know them.
+It’s a realization of how incredible this moment is: me — three, four, and more generations into the future — sitting in my dark living room in the middle of the night, scouring the internet armed with only a handful of names and birthdates, pining for insight into who my people were, where they came from, and how we’re connected to one another.
+I am in complete reverence of the notion of a descendant going back through time to know their people and their places, and I imagine for a moment what my ancestors might feel knowing that their great-great (great…) granddaughter — with whom they never shared a lifetime — yearns to know them.

 Allow me to explain further: the foods we eat, the leisures we take pleasure in, the places we live, the places we like to visit, the language we use, the values we hold, the spirit that guides us, the traditions we keep — may be the direct or indirect result of our ancestors lives.